Welcome to FAB Lovelies!

 GIVEAWAY:

-Only in September by Cynthia Flowers - Book Tour - Blurb Blitz - Giveaway - Enter Daily!
+What It's Like to Be Me by Elizabeth Ann O'Handley - Book Tour - Book Blast - Giveaway - Enter Daily!

 EXCERPT ONE: